-Once upon a time, over a century ago, the American Red Cross began establishing chapters in towns around the United States.
-They provided a wide range of nursing care in the home, and also trained people to provide home care.
-In addition, the Red Cross nurses had established vision, hearing, and health screening in schools.
+Once upon a time, over a century ago, the American Red Cross began establishing chapters all around the United States.
+This agency provided a wide range of nursing care in the home and trained other citizens to provide home care services.
+In addition, the Red Cross nurses had instituted vision, hearing, and health screening in schools.

-In the town of Mount Desert, there lived some wise and far-sighted community members who thought a Red Cross chapter and its nurses would be of benefit to Mount Desert residents.
-These intelligent and astute folks convinced the Red Cross to establish a chapter in Mount Desert.
+At this time, in the town of Mount Desert, lived some wise and far-sighted community members who thought of bringing a chapter of the American Red Cross and its well-trained nurses to our unique area.
+And these intelligent and astute folks were finally successful in bringing a chapter of the American Red Cross to the town of Mount Desert.

-In-home nursing care and school health care were provided by Red Cross nurses continued over the years.
+In-home nursing and school health care were provided by ARC nurses and continued over the years.
 Red Cross nurses also acted in accordance with midwifery and attended home births.
-Connie Seavey, one of Mount Desert’s senior residents, remembers being told that a Red Cross nurse, Charlotte Nelson, delivered Connie in 1923.
+A former resident of Mount Desert named Connie Seavey remembered being told that a Red Cross nurse named Charlotte Nelson delivered Connie in 1923.

-The Red Cross provided nursing care and a “town nurse” through WWI and WWII, until in 1948, when the Red Cross changed its mission to a focus on responding to disasters, and swimming/life saving instructions.
+The Red Cross was then able to provide more consistent nursing care and a “town nurse” through WWI and WWII, until in 1948, when the Red Cross changed its mission to a focus on responding to disasters, and swimming/life-saving instruction.

-At this time, community members, many of them members of the Board of Directors of the local Red Cross Chapter, felt strongly about the prospect of losing their “town nurse.”
+At this time, community members, many of them present on the Board of Directors of the local Red Cross Chapter, felt strongly about the prospect of losing their “town nurse.”
 So, these prudent folks took on the challenge of creating a new organization, the “Mount Desert Public Health Nursing Association;” an organization which would continue to provide the same services to the residents of the Town of Mount Desert as the Red Cross had provided.
-This organization inherited it’s board members from the original Board members of the local Red Cross Board.
+This organization inherited its board members from the original Board members of the local chapter Red Cross Board.
 The “Mount Desert Public Health Nursing Association” was officially founded September 1, 1949.
-The building and land were donated by the Red Cross to the “Mount Desert Nursing Association”, who own it as long as the Nursing Association exists.
-The new Board stipulated that the MDPHN would provide nursing care to both year-round and summer residents of the Town of Mount Desert, that it would be financially supported by donations, and that no Mount Desert resident would be denied services based on ability to pay.
+The building and land were donated by the Red Cross to the “Mount Desert Public Health Nursing Association”, who own it as long as the Nursing Association exists.
+The new Board stipulated that the MDPHNA would provide nursing care to both year-round and summer residents of the Town of Mount Desert, that it would be financially supported by donations, and that no Mount Desert resident would be denied services based on ability to pay.

 Many of the original concepts and goals of the Mount Desert Nursing Association are still in use!